dseres/AdventOfCode2021/README.md

 I think choosing [crystal](https://crystal-lang.org/) was a good decision.
 With crystal I could write elegant and compact codes.
 Programming with crystal was so funny, parsing the input strings was really easy and during solving puzzles I didn't make so much mistakes.
 (Except Day23.)
 Tooling is quite enough, it supports unit tests, packaging etc...

-I am very happy that I have learnt this fantastic language.
+I am very happy about I have learnt this fantastic language.